Irish Pension Compliance - Last verified 9 May 2026

 Auto-Enrolment ready.
 Sage published Irish-market knowledge-base articles covering AEPN retrieval and automatic employee, employer, and State contribution calculation.
 Sage 50 Payroll Ireland update available from late 2025.
 Contact Sage Ireland for current pricing.

-Public statement not yet issued.
-Intuit has not published dedicated Irish My Future Fund guidance.
-Irish PAYE Modernisation and AEPN support cannot be confirmed from public sources at time of writing.
-Not recommended as a standalone Irish payroll tool - pair QuickBooks accounting with a dedicated Irish payroll vendor.
+Not currently AE-native.
+Intuit has not published dedicated Irish My Future Fund guidance, and QuickBooks Payroll does not natively retrieve AEPNs or submit to NAERSA.
+Not recommended as a standalone Irish payroll tool - pair QuickBooks accounting with a dedicated Irish payroll vendor (BrightPay integrates with QuickBooks for ledger sync).

 Public AE readiness statement not located.
 PAYE Modernisation confirmed.
 Verify auto-enrolment support status directly before using for a 2026 pay run.